APTrust/preservation-services/audit/README.md

    hours to retrieve them.
 2. The `.env.audit` file omits sensitive credentials.
 These must be available as environment variables.
+3. The auditor may complain that the log directory, `~/aptrust/audit/logs`, does not exist.
+You may have to create that manually.

 You must set the following environment variables for the auditor to have the credentials required to query the Registry and S3, Glacier, and Wasabi: